adnanhaq30/blog/_posts/LARKSUITE.md

-## We Hacked  Larksuite for 2 months: This is all summarized

-# Introduction
+---
+layout: post
+title:  "We Hacked Lark for 1 month and Here is what we found"
+author: imran
+categories: [ article,broken-access-control ]
+image: assets/images/lark/main/LarkSuite.png
+---

 {{WE ARE OFTEN OUT OF PENTESTING WORK}} Almost a year back in March 2020 shuffling our private invites stock inorder to crash into a programme worthy of our time and excitement.
 In a while we stumbled upon a programme by name of **Lark Technologies**.
 Larksuite is basically a _collaborrative platform_ where users can collaborate on various tasks.
 This *product comprised of various interconnected services and functionalities* and hence the name _suite_.
 The stats on the bugbounty page spoke that they were *responsive and were unselfish* with their bounties.
 All this was interesting and solidified the notion of choosing *larksuite* as our next target for some time to hack on.
 Choosing a *programme/target only on above apparaent things* can't be an intelligent step one should take.
 So, we started exploring the *target* and we found enough reasons to deem it as our next target.